-Artist Joseph June Bond has worked closely with the community to create two new sound artworks.
+Artist Joseph June Bond worked closely with the community to create two new sound artworks.
 Titled ‘Estuaries of Echoes: Mud’ and ‘Estuaries of Echoes: Marsh’, the works are inspired by the sounds of local industries, incorporating residents’ stories of Barking Riverside’s past, underwater recordings and the sounds of local youth ‘playing’ the landscape like an instrument.
-Bespoke signage along the trail will display a QR code, from which you will be able to access and listen to the sound artworks while exploring local wildlife.

-To launch the project, a zine that explores the Wildlife & Wellbeing Trail in more depth will be distributed to all residents.
-The publication is designed by Barking-born graphic designer Rosalyn McLean following two workshops she delivered with local families.
+The trail launched in Autumn 2023 alongside a dedicated zine exploring the Wildlife & Wellbeing Trail in more depth.
+The publication was designed by Barking-born graphic designer Rosalyn McLean following two workshops she delivered with local families.

 The Wildlife & Wellbeing Trail is commissioned by Create London and funded by Barking Riverside Limited.